RAG-Driver: Generalisable Driving Explanations with Retrieval-Augmented In-Context Learning in Multi-Modal Large Language Model: Experiments

 \subsection{Settings and Datasets}

-We empirically evaluate the proposed Retrieval-augmented In-Context Learning (RA-ICL) framework within the Multi-modal Large Language Model (MLLM), targeting explainable driving applications.
+We empirically evaluate the proposed \fixM{framework of Retrieval-augmented In-Context Learning (RA-ICL) framework for Multi-modal Large Language Model (MLLMs)}{2.7.53}, targeting explainable driving applications.
 We aim to validate its efficacy in general driving scenarios with a focus on two main aspects: \textbf{(1)} explainability in driving action explanation and justification. \textbf{(2)} Control Signal Prediction.
 We conduct experiments with the BDD-X~\cite{kim2018bddx} dataset, which is a widely adopted benchmark in explainable driving, comprising 77-hour videos across the US under different road and weather conditions.
 We customize the format as shown in~\cref{fig:sample}, resulting in 16,803 and 2,123 video question-answering pairs for training and testing, respectively.
 More importantly, we further explore the transfer learning capacity of zero-shot generalisation in unseen environments.
-We leverage customised dataset comprising 58 testing question-answering pairs, recorded in London, UK, presenting a significant distribution shift from the BDD-X dataset.
+We leverage customised dataset comprising 58 testing question-answering pairs, recorded in London, UK as part of the Sense-Assess-eXplain dataset~\cite{gadd2020sense}, presenting a significant distribution shift from the BDD-X dataset.

 \textbf{Benchmark Settings} For all experiments, we train the MLLM using the BDD-X training split.
 Subsequent evaluation on general explainability and control signal prediction capabilities tests are conducted on the BDD-X test split with the BDD-X training split as the memory database.
-For the transfer learning experiments, we employ the same foundational model and test it on the \textit{Spoken-SAX} but the memory database is constructed using the BDD-X training split for zero-shot generalisation.
+For the transfer learning experiments, we employ the same foundational model and test it on the \textit{Spoken-SAX} \fixM{dataset}{2.7.10.1} but the memory database is constructed using the BDD-X training split for zero-shot generalisation.

-\textbf{Implementation Detail} For each of the driving videos, we uniformly sample the video to 8 frames and resize it to $224 \times 224$ for all frames.
+\textbf{Implementation \fixM{Details}{2.7.10.2}} for each of the driving videos, we uniformly sample the video to 8 frames and resize it to $224 \times 224$ for all frames.
 For MLLM, we train the model for one and two epochs in the pre-training and fine-tuning stages, respectively.
-For the embedding projector, we train the model for 300 epochs.
-Further experiment implementation details are provided in \cref{apx:training_details}.
+For the embedding projector, we train the model for 300 epochs. \fixM{Training of the retrieval engine on the BDD-X dataset using a single A100 GPU takes half an hour.
+Then, we utilize the pre-training checkpoint from Video-LLaVA \cite{lin2023video} and fine-tune the MLLM on top of it, which takes 6 hours on 8 A100 GPUs.
+For the inference time, since we store all driving experience in a preprocessed database, which speeds up the retrieval process, the overall single round inference time is roughly 4 seconds on a single A100 GPU.}{3.5} Further experiment implementation details are provided in \cref{apx:training_details}.